 In this sense, to be present in our current moment is to engage with histories we must address and futures we must imagine.
 Let us look to the past for patterns and to the future for new paths to forge, and let our learning infuse the ground we presently stand upon.
 We’d like this issue to be a space for it all: space for grief, anger, defiant joy, meditation, both personal and collective.

 You may submit in as many categories as you like.
-If you do so, please group your submissions according to category and submit them in separate emails and send them to the appropriate email address.
-For example, if you have three prose submissions and one poetry submission, the three individual prose files will be attached to one email and the single poetry file will be attached to a second, separate email.
+If you do so, please group your submissions according to category and complete the submission form one time per category.
+For example, if you have three prose submissions and one poetry submission, the three individual prose files will be submitted in one iteration of the form and the single poetry file will be submitted in a second, separate iteration.

 PROSE: (e.g. fiction, creative non-fiction, anecdotal essays, plays, scripts)

 - You may submit no more than 2 entries.
-Maximum limit per entry is 10 pages, single-spaced.
+Maximum limit per entry is 15 pages, double-spaced.

 POETRY: (e.g. free verse, blank verse, limericks, haikus, sonnets)

 - You may submit no more than 3 entries.
 Maximum limit per entry is 2 pages, single-spaced.